filamentgroup/Southstreet/README.md

 For examples of how we recommend configuring the `head` of a page to use EnhanceJS and CriticalCSS together, check out [the EnhanceJS readme](https://github.com/filamentgroup/enhance#how-to-use), or explore the demo files in this project.

+## Grunticon

+Grunticon is a grunt-based tool to make it easy to use SVG graphics with fallbacks for older browsers.
+We run Grunticon alongside our other build-time tasks to create CSS files that include our icons, which we then load asynchronously using Grunticon’s generated loader script, or by using our own scripts like `loadCSS`.

 # Secondary Enhancement JavaScript Files